LASSO risk and phase transition under dependence: Numerical illustration

+In this section, we study the dependence of phase transition on the block length $s$, correlation coefficient $\rho$, and asymmetric coefficient $\Delta$.
+Figure \ref{figure4} shows the change of phase transition boundaries with the block length $s$ for fixed $\Delta=1$ and $\rho$.
+As $s$ increases, the boundary moves further away from the i.i.d. boundary.
+For large $s$, in order to make a perfect recovery, less samples are needed under positive correlation $\rho=0.9$ and more samples are needed under negative correlation $\rho=-0.9$.
+When $s$ is big enough, e.g. $s=20$, the boundaries only change slightly for further increasing of $s$.

-Figure \ref{figure4} shows the change of phase transition boundaries with $\rho$ in AR(1) model for fixed $d\epsilon$.
-If the distribution of $p_{\beta_0}$ is positive-negative symmetry, i.e. $d\epsilon=0$, the boundaries are almost independent of $\rho$ and equal to the Donoho-Tanner phase transition observed in \cite{Donoho4273} as illustrated by the left panel of Figure \ref{figure4}.
-If the distribution of the nonzero components of $p_{\beta_0}$ is highly skewed, i.e. $d\epsilon=1$, the phase transition curves fall below the Donoho-Tanner phase transition curve for $\rho\textgreater 0$ and above it for $\rho\textless 0$.
-As is clear from the right panel of Figure \ref{figure4}, for asymmetrically distributed signal $\bbeta_0$, the performance can be improved by increasing the correlation of covariance matrix $\bSigma$.
+Figure \ref{figure5} shows the dependence of phase transition on $\rho$ for fixed $s=2$ and $\Delta$.
+If the distribution of $p_{\beta_0}$ is positive-negative symmetric, i.e. $\Delta=0$, the boundaries are almost independent of $\rho$ and very close to the Donoho-Tanner phase transition observed in \cite{Donoho4273} as illustrated by the left panel of Figure \ref{figure5}.
+If the distribution of the nonzero components of $p_{\beta_0}$ is highly skewed, e.g. $\Delta=1$, the phase transition curves fall below the Donoho-Tanner phase transition curve for $\rho\textgreater 0$ and above it for $\rho\textless 0$.
+As is clear from the right panel of Figure \ref{figure5}, for asymmetrically distributed signal $\bbeta_0$, the performance can be improved by increasing the correlation of covariance matrix $\bSigma$.

-The phase transition curves for different $d\epsilon$ with fixed $\rho$ are exhibited in the left panel of Figure \ref{figure5}.
-At the same sparsity level $\epsilon$, the number of measurements $\delta$ that is required for successful recovery decreases as we increase $d\epsilon$.
-The right panel of Figure \ref{figure5} shows the phase transition curves for three different spiked population models.
-In the first model, we choose $\sigma=1$, $r=10$ and $\lambda_1=\cdots=\lambda_r=60$.
-In the second model, we choose $\sigma=1$, $r=100$ and $\lambda_1=\cdots=\lambda_r=60$.
-In the third model, we choose $\sigma=1$, $r=10$ and $\lambda_1=2^{10},\lambda_2=2^{9}$, $\cdots$, $\lambda_r=2^1$.
-As is clear from the plots, all the phase transition curves are almost the same and equivalent to Donoho-Tanner phase transition curve under spiked population setting.
+The phase transition curves for different $\Delta$ with fixed $\rho$ are exhibited in Figure \ref{figure6}.
+For positive correlation, at the same sparsity level $\epsilon$, the number of measurements $\delta$ that is required for successful recovery decreases as we increase $\Delta$ as shown by the left panel of Figure \ref{figure6}.
+For negative correlation, the conclusion is opposite as shown by the right panel of Figure \ref{figure6}.